rapier1/hpn-ssh/SECURITY.md

-# Reporting OpenSSH Security Issues
+# Reporting HPN-SSH Security Issues

 To report security issues in HPN-SSH, please contact the developers directly at hpn-ssh@psc.edu.
 We will respond to all security issues